 The company serves a wide range of product lines such as activewear, casualwear, outerwear, denim, intimate apparel, and performance clothing, with technical expertise in fabric performance, fit, and mass production scalability.
 Makalot also emphasizes ethical manufacturing and compliance, operating under internationally recognized standards and supporting brands with social compliance reporting and sustainable sourcing initiatives.

-4. How to Identify Ethical Clothing Manufacturers?
+4. How to Identify Ethical And Sustainable Clothing Manufacturers?

 Finding the right production partner isn’t just about quality and price, knowing how to identify ethical clothing manufacturers is key to building a responsible and sustainable brand.